Field Day (band): Background

 In 2009, Smith returned to the music scene with the independent self-titled album JJS3.
 JJS3 is a one-man band with all songwriting and instrumentation performed by Smith.
-The name of the new project comes from Smith's full name – Jonas J. Smith III.
+The name of the new project comes from Smith's full name–Jonas J. Smith III.
 Since leaving Field Day, Smith had traveled before settling in Whitehorse, Yukon, where he works at local venue Coasters booking entertainment.

 Music videos

 The video for the song "Enough for Two" received airplay on Canadian music video station Much Music.
-Other videos for the songs "Denial" and "Big Wheels" were directed by Matthew Kershaw.
+Videos for the songs "Denial" and "Big Wheels" were directed by Matthew Kershaw.